Image Segmentation (photutils.segmentation)#

 Photutils provides a deblend_sources()

-function that deblends sources uses a combination
+function that deblends sources using a combination

 of multi-thresholding and watershed segmentation.
 Note

-that there is a saddle point between them.
+this a saddle point between them.

 The amount of deblending can be controlled with the two

-deblend_sources()
+deblend_sources() keywords n_levels

-is the number of multi-thresholding levels to
+and contrast. n_levels is the number of multi-thresholding

-peak must have to be considered as a separate object.
+that a local peak must have to be considered as a separate object.

 Here’s a simple example of source deblending: